Sorry, no posts matched your criteria.

 1. Continuous Feed Disposals

-• Operates whilst the switch is on.
+• Operates while the switch is on.

 • Best for busy kitchens.

-• Requires caution since it runs constantly.
+• Requires caution since it runs continuously.

 2. Batch Feed Disposals

-• Safer, specially for houses with children.
+• Safer, especially for homes with children.

-• Usually more expensive than non-stop feed.
+• Usually more expensive than continuous feed models.

 3. Horsepower Ratings